 From equation 7, the V{FB} downward slope is proportional to ESR/L. Therefore, it's necessary to know the minimum ESR value of the output capacitors without an external ramp.
-Also, there is an inductance limit: a smaller inductance leads to increased stability.
+There is also an inductance limit: A smaller inductance leads to more stability.
 Based on bench experiments, keep V{SLOPE1} around 15V/ms to 30V/ms.

-In skip mode, the external ramp does not affect the downward slope; the downward slope of the V{FB} ripple remains the same with or without the external ramp.
-Figure 7 shows an equivalent circuit with the HS-FET OFF and the current modulator regulating the LS-FET.
+In skip mode, the external ramp does not affect the downward slope, and V{FB} ripple's downward slope is the same with or without the external ramp.
+Figure 8 shows an equivalent circuit with the HS-FET off and the current modulator regulating the LS-FET.

-Figure 7: Simplified Circuit in Skip Mode
+Figure 8: Simplified Circuit in Skip Mode

-The downward slope of the V{FB} ripple is:
+The V{FB} ripple's downward slope is: